Green25Dev/CVI-pulic/README.md

 # CVI
 CVI is DeFi protocol which is working on several blockchain such as Ethereum, Polygon and Arbitrum.
-All the smart contracts are developed using solidity and frontend is developed using React With lots of functionalities and so attractive and user-friendly interface, it grows fast and now more than 20000 users using this plateform.
+All the smart contracts are developed using solidity and frontend is developed using React.
+With lots of functionalities and so attractive and user-friendly interface, it grows fast and now more than 20000 users using this plateform.

 ## Today's DeFi